The ring pictured is an example of the design, this design will be recreated just for you.

 The handmade gemstone will be set into an oversized marquis ring as pictured, mounted on a double-ring band.
 As this is a miniature artwork, it comes signed and dated on the reverse for collectability.

-Otherwise, the design pictured will be closely recreated.
-In any case, please let me know your ring size in the 'message to Lisa' section on checkout.
+The design pictured will be closely recreated.
+Please let me know your ring size in the 'message to Lisa' section on checkout.

 As this will be custom-created in a long process with many steps from scratch, please allow up to two weeks for it to be shipped.